-- Research and select a professional moving company.
-After selecting your mover, discuss costs, packing, timing and other necessary details.
+- Research and select a professional moving company to help you move.
+After making your decision, discuss costs, packing, timing, and other necessary details.

-- Many moving expenses, including donations of household goods, are tax-deductible, so maintain a file with important information and receipts for moving related expenses.
+- Many moving expenses, including donations of household goods, are tax-deductible, so assemble a file with important information and receipts for moving-related expenses.

 - If moving to a new community, find out about the schools, parks, recreation, and community programs from the local Chamber of Commerce or Visitor’s Bureau.